Skip to main content

 Planks

 One of the best ab workouts is the plank, which is a simple exercise in form and a serious challenge in practice.
-In order to perform the exercise, start in the top of a push-up with your body forming a straight line.
+In order to perform the exercise, start at the top of a push-up with your body forming a straight line.
 You can choose to stay here or come onto your elbows.
 Ensure that you aren’t letting your hips drop down to protect the lower back.
 Hold well into the burn, then break and repeat.

-Roll Outs
+Roll outs

 Roll outs start in almost the plank position, but you will be gripping a wheel with axles, a barbell, or another device that can roll as you straighten up like a rearing cobra, then roll your arms slowly out and lower your body to nearly flat on the ground while your arms are out.